 LPL added a net 188 advisors in the quarter to boost its headcount to 16,349, which is more than any brokerage firm other than Edward Jones.
 Compared to the previous year, the headcount grew by 175 advisors, or about 1% year-over-year.

 Still, recruited client assets managed by advisors who have committed to affiliating with LPL slipped by $400 million year-over-year to $8.7 billion in the quarter.
-The firm reeled in $32.9 billion in recruited assets on a trailing 12-month basis, though, for its third straight quarter above $30 million.
+The firm reeled in $32.9 billion in recruited assets on a trailing 12-month basis, though, for its third straight quarter above $30 billion.

 LPL’s strategy revolves around support for recruiting by offices of supervisory jurisdiction, better referrals and more data and analytical tools for the business development team.
 LPL is also increasing its capital solutions, launching more advisor affiliation models and providing greater lead generation.